NAU-IoT/CIN/README.md

-Repository for Climate Indicator Node done for the Northern Arizona University Internet of Things (IoT) team.
+Repository for Climate Indicator Node done for the Northern Arizona University Internet of Things (IoT) team <br>
+> :warning: *Development is done in a private repository synced among a few different development environments.
+The private-facing repo is many commits ahead of this public facing one!*

 Authors
 [Akiel Aries](https://www.github.com/aba275)